WhaleToast/electron-ai-streaming-hub/README.md

 # IF YOU FOUND THIS.
 BEWARE.
 THIS IS 99% VIBE CODED.
 PURE AI BABY
 I have tested and it works, but everything you see here is made by ChatGPT or Claude.
 I only made some small changes once everything was working.
-Honestly kinda crazy that it even works
+Honestly kinda crazy that it even works.

 I added ---- in this README where I actually wrote something and the AI.

 # 🎬 Streaming Launcher for your ----Arch openbox installation----